What to Do IMMEDIATELY After SHTF

 Treat Injuries

-Once the threat has passed and you’re in a safe location, now’s the time to inspect and treat any injuries that you or your family members may have received.
+Once the threat and chaos have passed and you’re in a safe location, now’s the time to inspect and treat any injuries that you or your family members may have received.
 Use your first aid kit to try and manage any life-threatening injuries to hold them over until you can find a doctor or get to a hospital.
-Even if you’re only dealing with minor cuts and scrapes, be sure to clean and treat them so that they don’t become infected.
+Even if you only deal with minor cuts and scrapes, clean and treat them so they don’t become infected.

 Communicate with Family and Friends

-If you’re separated from your family when SHTF, you’re going to need to communicate with them, to let them know where you are, and whether you are safe.
-Communicating with them will allow you all to meet up at a certain agreed-upon location should you need to do so.
+If you’re separated from your family when the cultural upheaval hits, you’ll need to tell them where you are and whether you’re safe.
+Communicating with them will allow you all to meet up at a certain agreed-upon location if you need to do so.

 Things to Look For

-Now it’s time to find out how serious of a situation you’re dealing with, whether it’s a local disaster or if it affects a much larger region.
-Learning this information early on will determine if your family should make the decision to bug-in or bug-out.
-You’ll be needing your handheld radio to gather important information and if they’re encouraging you to evacuate.
+Now it’s time to find out how severe a situation you’re dealing with is, whether it’s a local disaster or if it affects a much larger region.
+Learning this information early on will determine if your family should bug-in or bug-out.
+You’ll need your handheld radio to gather important information and if they’re encouraging you to evacuate.
 These are other things to look for:

-• Does the danger appear to be local, or much bigger?
+• Does the danger appear to be local or much more significant?

 • What do you hear?
 (Sirens, horns, traffic, gunfire…)